choct155/telling_stories_with_data/INSTALL.md

 application across students.
 With this in mind, we are using the following tools:

-1. [VirtualBox](https://www.virtualbox.org) is a virtualization product that will allow us all to use the same operating system, no matter what operating system (e.g. Windows, MacOS, Linux, etc.) you use.
+1. [VirtualBox](https://www.virtualbox.org) is a virtualization product that will allow us all to use the same operating system, no matter what operating system (e.g. Windows, OSX, Linux, etc.) you use.
 (Well, if you wrote your own operating system, you may be out of luck.)

 2. [Ubuntu](https://www.ubuntu.com) is an open-source operating system, specifically of the Linux